<?xml version="1.0" encoding="UTF-8" standalone="yes"?>

 </channel>

-<image rdf:about="http://static.twoday.net/leobard/images/icon.jpg">
+<image rdf:about="https://static.twoday.net/leobard/images/icon.jpg">

 <title>semantic weltbild 2.0</title>